Improwised/kb.repairrabbit.github.io/content/advanced-configuration/internationalisation.md

 weight = 5
 +++

 RepairRabbit is a multilingual application.
-Currently, RepairRabbit supports two languages english and dutch by default.
+Currently, RepairRabbit supports two languages English and Dutch by default.

 Language files are written inside `resource/lang` directory.